Member Organizations

 Regulation of Accountancy Profession

 Under Professional Law No. 3658, universities and the Turkish Higher Education Council determine the curriculum and undergraduate degrees for initial entry to the profession.
-Candidates for the CPA or Sworn-In CPA designation must (i) obtain a bachelor’s level degree or higher in business administration, economics, law or management; (ii) complete a series of online trainings and exams to 42 professional modules during practical experience (iii) complete three years of practical experience and then (iv) complete a series of final exams (8 subjects) administered by TURMOB for CPAs,.
-They must then join the Union of Chambers of Certified Public Accountants Turkiye (TÜRMOB) to practice in the jurisdiction.
-CPAs may keep books, prepare financial statements, conduct general audits—but not tax audits—and provide assurance services and various advisory services such as anti-money laundering, and sustainability reporting.
+Candidates for the CPA or Sworn-In CPA designation must (i) obtain a bachelor’s level degree or higher in economics, law or management; (ii) complete a series of final exams (8 subjects) administered by TURMOB for CPAs, and inspected by the Public Oversight, Accounting and Auditing Standards Authority (KGK) for Sworn-In CPAs; and (iii) complete three years of practical experience.
+They must then join the Union of Chambers of Certified Public Accountants Türkiye (TÜRMOB) to practice in the jurisdiction.
+CPAs may keep books, prepare financial statements, conduct general audits—but not tax audits—and provide consulting services.
 Sworn-in CPAs may conduct tax audits and certify financial statements that are prepared for tax purposes and tax returns in addition to all the services provided by CPAs except bookkeeping.

 KGK, in accordance with Statutory Decree No. 660, has been regulating and overseeing the audit profession since 2011.
 Candidates for authorization to perform audits of non-PIEs must meet the following requirements (i) complete an undergraduate or graduate degree in law, economics, public finance, business administration, public administration or political science or foreign universities approved by Turkish Council of Higher Education; (ii) acquire a CPA or Sworn-in Certified Public Accountant license; (iii) complete at least three years of practical experience in the field of audit; (iv) pass the audit exam for non-PIEs.
 Candidates for authorization to perform audits of PIEs must meet all the requirements listed above for non-PIEs, as well as a final examination on regulations of capital markets, banking, insurance, and private pension.